vuejs/vue-router/docs/en/api/route-object.md

   - type: `string`

-    The hash of the current route (without `#`), if it has one.
+    The hash of the current route (with the `#`), if it has one.
 If no hash is present the value will be an empty string.

 - **$route.fullPath**